abouchard-ds/QA.d/README.md

 ## Dataset

-As a data scientist, trader, enthusiast or student having full knowledge of your dataset is important.
-The dataset created by QA.d could be described as:
+As a data scientist, data engineer, trader, enthusiast or student having full knowledge of your dataset is important.
+The dataset created by QA.d is described as:

 - Data source : Yahoo!
 Finance Canada;

-- *Update* : Now we cannot download farther than 1996.

 - Prices are described at the 6th decimal point;
 - Prices currency is CAD$;
 - Date field is formated as : ```YYYY-MM-DD```;
+- No data available prior to 1996;
 - Columns headers are stripped from the dataset;
-    - Insert ```TICKER,DATE,OPEN,HIGH,LOW,CLOSE,ADJ_CLOSE,VOLUME``` in first row if needed;
+    - Insert ```SYMBOL,DATE,OPEN,HIGH,LOW,CLOSE,ADJ_CLOSE,VOLUME``` in first row if needed;
 - Off-trading days (stock markets closed) don't appear in the file;
 - The best data resolution offered by Y!Finance with this method is *Daily Freq*;
 - Line feed is Unix '\n';